damiendart/notes/photoshop.markdown

 Scanning and Cleaning up Line-art and Pencil Work
 -------------------------------------------------

-I use [VueScan][4] to scan in line-art.
+I use [VueScan][4] to scan in line-art and pencil work.
 VueScan's _Line-art_ preset is good enough for scanning line-art, though I bump up the scan resolution to at 600 DPI.
 Once scanned, I use Photoshop to touch things up:

 [4]: <http://www.hamrick.com/>